-Canvas is the University’s virtual learning environment for teaching and learning at Oxford.
-It has replaced WebLearn which is gradually being phased out.
-Some courses may still make use of WebLearn; you will be told if your course is using Canvas or WebLearn.
+Canvas is the VLE (virtual learning environment) to support teaching and learning at Oxford.
+It has replaced WebLearn, which is gradually being phased out.

 Help using Canvas

-Once logged onto Canvas, the ‘Help’ menu provides:
+Once logged into Canvas, the ‘Help’ menu provides:

 - useful guidance for Oxford students

-- live chat or a UK phone call to Canvas 24 hours a day, 7 days a week.
+- live chat or a UK phone call to Canvas support, 24 hours a day, 7 days a week

 Help with learning-related queries